-Applicable Plan Description of Plan Public Participation Performance Management Information Communication Technology (ICT) Internal Audit Risk Management KPA 6: Spatial Development Analysis and Rationale To support and coordinate spatial transformation Strategic Planning Development Control Intelligence and Monitoring Msukaligwa Local Municipality IDP (2021/ The following challenges or threats to the natural environment within the local municipality have been identified: 2022) Human population growth, transformation of land and urbanization; Mining, especially open-cast coal mining; Crop cultivation and afforestation.
-Overgrazing; Loss of riverine and wetland/marsh habitat through human intervention; Air quality as the Local Municipality was amongst the five Local Municipalities that were declared as Highveld Priority Area in 2007; Unavailability of environmental section and environmental officials to implement environmental management programmes; Unavailability/ limited/ outdated environmental planning tools; Unsustainable developments within the Local Municipality; Climate change leading to biodiversity destruction and other natural disasters; Alien invasive plants that are replacing indigenous plants while also encroaching water bodies thereby reducing water level in them.
+Applicable Plan Description of Plan Budget Management and Reporting KPA Strategic Objective Programmes Asset Management Supply Chain Management KPA 5: Good Governance and Public Participation To ensure effective governance in the administration of the institution Governance and Administration Communications Public Participation Performance Management Information Communication Technology (ICT) Internal Audit Risk Management KPA 6: Spatial Development Analysis and Rationale To support and coordinate spatial transformation Strategic Planning Development Control Intelligence and Monitoring Msukaligwa Local Municipality IDP (2021/ The following challenges or threats to the natural environment within the local municipality have been identified: 2022) Human population growth, transformation of land and urbanization; Mining, especially open-cast coal mining; Crop cultivation and afforestation.
+Overgrazing; Loss of riverine and wetland/marsh habitat through human intervention; Air quality as the Local Municipality was amongst the five Local Municipalities that were declared as Highveld Priority Area in 2007; Unavailability of environmental section and environmental officials to implement environmental management programmes; Unavailability/limited/outdated environmental planning tools; Unsustainable developments within the Local Municipality; Climate change leading to biodiversity destruction and other natural disasters; Alien invasive plants that are replacing indigenous plants while also encroaching water bodies thereby reducing water level in them.
 Efforts made to Address the Challenges Landfill sites are maintained on a regular basis to ensure clean environment; Plans were put in place for conducting sewer analysis to deal with sewer spillages within the municipality; Provisions made in the IDP for the upgrading of existing waste water treatment plants and construction of new plants; Environmental management programmes incorporated in the IDP; Awareness campaigns through waste management education are being conducted; Participating in government environmental management initiatives that promote job creation and sustainable livelihoods; Support all government initiatives to protect natural resources.